Berkshire annual meeting to showcase Munger as he rejoins Buffett

 That’s an improvement from 2019 and 2020, when “value” stocks lagged and Berkshire, which pays no dividend, trailed the index by 36 percentage points.

-Saturday's meeting will begin a few hours after Berkshire releases first-quarter results.
-Analysts expect operating profit, which excludes stock holdings such as Apple Inc (AAPL.O) and Bank of America Corp (BAC.N), to be similar to last year.
+Saturday’s meeting will begin a few hours after Berkshire releases first-quarter results.
+Analysts expect operating profit, which excludes stock holdings such as Apple Inc and Bank of America Corp, to be similar to last year.

 Berkshire will also say how much of its own stock it repurchased, following $24.7 billion of buybacks last year.